anubhavsinha98/CTF-Help/README.md

 # CTF-Help
-This repo contains a help guide to solve certain type CTFs.
+This repo contains a help guide to solve CTFs.
+Feel free to add your suggest anything regarding CTFs.